JamFfm/NEXTIONDisplay/README.md

 Because of a lag of knowledge the rebuild of the graph in a new temperature scale is slow.
 Will fix it with higher baud rate of serial connection and the NEXTION addt function in the future.-> done

 Until now fahrenheit is not supported.
 But will be in further releases.-> done

+In the Brew Graph mode pushing home button and again Brew mode button there is wild data shown.
+Just go back to home and again to Brew mode.
+Sometimes this has to be done several times.
+Will try to fix in next versions.-> done

 # Support